beocaca/astrotribe/apps/admin/content/bp/financials-projections.md

      - **Features:**
        - Access to all news summarization
        - Basic AI questions and limited agents using free or low-cost LLMs
-       - Access to all root content such as news, research, companies, events, courses, etc.
+       - Access to all root content such as news, research, organizations, events, courses, etc.
      - **Expected Conversion Rate to Paid Tiers:**
        - 3% initial conversions, growth to 6% after 2 years of operations
      - **User Projections:**